OUR TEAM

 Kelley

-Founder + Manager
+Founder + creative director

 Syd’s ultimate goal is to showcase and wholeheartedly support ADX and the remarkable individuals who contribute to its distinctiveness.